 Helen Carte (1852-1913) was the second wife of impresario and hotelier Richard D'Oyly Carte.
 She ran the D'Oyly Carte Opera Company and the Savoy Hotel from the end of the 19th century to be beginning of the 20th.
-She attended the University of London from 1871-74 and became a business manager.
+She attended the University of London from 1871-74 and studied mathematics, logic and philosophy but she completed her course a few years before the University of London awarded degrees to women.
+She became a business manager for Richard Carte and married him in 1888.
 In his 1922 memoir Henry Lytton wrote: